mikeghen/litecoin-solo-mining-tutorial/merge-mining/README.md

 # Merge Mining on Dogecoin and Litecoin Testnet
 This directory contains information about testing merge mining on the Litecoin and Dogecoin test networks.

-I used this as a way to test that merge mining is working with this codebase.
+I used this as a way to test that merge mining is working my codebase.

+:email: mike@mikeghen.com

+:electric_plug: Will get you set up and provide support/training for just 1 LTC!

+:pray: LaY9tLS9DmbW5FXpnXYCSjVL3hTB7xyL

 ## Setup Daemons
 The first step involves installing the Daemons on the server.